lugotardo/LunoSprite/src/README.md

-# LibreSprite Source Code
+# LunoSprite Source Code

-If you are here is because you want to learn about LibreSprite source code.
+If you are here is because you want to learn about LunoSprite source code.
 We'll try to write in these `README.md` files a summary of each module/library.

 # Modules & Libraries

-LibreSprite is separated in the following layers/modules:
+LunoSprite is separated in the following layers/modules:

 ## Level 0: Completely independent modules